 ETSSW is an inclusive, equality-based school operating under the patronage of Educate Together.
 Educate Together schools are co-educational, democratically run, child-centred and equality-based.
 ETSSW strives to create a safe and happy school environment promoting inclusion, honesty, dignity and respect.

-We want to inspire all of our students to pursue excellence both academically, and in the interests they follow.
+The quality of relationships between teachers and students is a powerful influence on behaviour in a school.
+In ETSS we seek to build positive relationships across the school community to provide a safe and happy learning environment where all students can thrive.
+We expect students to make a positive impact on the school and local community and we consider positive behaviour to be essential to a student's growth and development as a young person.
+We want to inspire all of our students to pursue excellence both academically and in the interests they follow.
+The Code of Behaviour for ETSS Wicklow is centred on Restorative Principles whereby students take responsibility for their actions and aim to respond to experiences in a positive fashion.